fslaborg/FSharp.Charting/examples/index.md

 FSharp.Charting: The F# Charting Library
 ========================================

-The FSharp.Charting library (`FSharp.Charting.dll`) implements charting suitable for use from F# scripting.
+The FSharp.Charting library implements charting suitable for use from F# scripting.

 <div>
  <img src="images/IC523409.png" width="30%" >